-Lviv is joining the seven largest megacities of Ukraine.
-It is located in the western part of the country and is the unpublished capital of Western Ukraine.
-On the map, from the satellite, you can see where Lviv is located, into which areas it is divided; natural as well as administrative facilities.
-A very beautiful metropolis, Lviv, was founded in the 13th century.
+Lviv is one of the seven largest cities of Ukraine.
+On a satellite map, one can see where Lviv is located, what districts it is divided into, as well as natural and administrative objects.
+A very beautiful city, Lviv, was founded in the 13th century.

-From the stage of its foundation, it began to develop rapidly under the leadership of the Galician ruler Daniil Romanovich.
-Every century, other rulers were in power in the metropolis, immigrants from other countries settled here, and in the 15th century Jesuit monks settled here.
-They managed to subjugate the princely treasury, and also became the organizers of the construction of beautiful churches on the territory of the fortification.
-Regionally Lviv is divided into 6 districts.
+From the earliest stage, it began to rapidly develop under the rule of Daniel of Galicia.
+With each century, the city saw different rulers, people from other countries came, and in the 15th century, Jesuit monks settled here.
+They managed to take control over the princely treasury and also initiated the construction of beautiful churches on the fortification’s territory.
+Lviv is administratively subdivided into 6 districts.

 Halytskyi District locates the historical center.
 This very area was a fortified princely palace with towers in the 13-14th centuries.
 Peter I also brought a contribution to the city’s development.
 When his carriage entered the city, it was bogged down in the mud in the market square, and the Russian ruler ordered it to be laid out with wooden blocks.